vibe-project/vibe-project.github.io/projects/vibe-java-platform/3.0.0-Alpha3/reference/index.md

 * Requires Servlet 3.0 container.
 * Requires Atmosphere 2.2 and later.
+* If the underlying Servlet container is 3.0, it can't read request asynchronously.
 * Using Servlet 3 and Java WebSocket 1 together is unintuitive and inconvenient unless handling vendor-specific code.
 Since Atmosphere 2 handles vendor-specific things which is picky to maintain, we uses it as a platform but in the future it might be replaced with new modules dealing with their vendor-specific code directly, e.g. vibe-platform-server-jetty9.

 ##### Dependency